AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 You can deploy Aviatrix CoPilot directly from any supported cloud service provider (CSP) marketplace, by using Terraform scripts, or by using the Aviatrix Controller user interface (available for AWS starting from Controller release 6.7.1185).

 Deploying from the CSP marketplace takes only a few clicks to provision and launch the instance.
 Since you must subscribe to a CoPilot offer at a marketplace as a first step for all deployment methods, this method is commonly used right after subscribing.
 This deploy method is often used for a CoPilot simple (single instance) deployment.
 The marketplace deployment method is not supported for a fault tolerant (clustered) deployment.
-See `Subscribe to a CoPilot Offer`_.
+See `Subscribe to a CoPilot Offer in the Marketplace`_.

 If your Controller is in AWS, you can launch a CoPilot simple or fault tolerant (clustered) deployment from the Aviatrix Controller user interface.
 See `CoPilot instance launch using Controller UI (AWS Only)`_ and `CoPilot cluster launch using Controller UI (AWS Only)`_.
 This deployment method has its advantages because the associated auto-deploy process configures security group rules that are required for CoPilot and Controller and gateway inter-connectivity.